-- Dry the surface for better crust: I always dry the surface of my steak before seasoning or searing.
+- Dry the surface for better crust.
+I always dry the surface of my steak before seasoning or searing.
 Any excess moisture will create steam and reduce the likelihood of creating a nice crust on the steak.

 - Cook it hot!
 Cook it fast with high heat, instead of low heat for slow cooking.
 There is not much connective tissue in skirt steak.
 Fattier cuts of meat with lots of connective tissue fare better when cooked over low heat for long periods of time, because the low-and-slow method helps to break down connective tissue.
 That’s not an issue with skirt steak.

 Make sure to slice the skirt steak across the grain in thin pieces, about 1/4-inch thick.
 I like to hold my knife at a 45-degree angle to create a bias cut.
-This ensures additional tenderness by creating more surface area between the muscle fibers, so they aren’t stacked, making it easier to eat.
+This ensures additional tenderness by creating more surface area between the muscle fibers so they aren’t stacked, making it easier to eat.

+Marinating the steak can add interesting flavors and aromas to the meat.
 Skirt steak has a unique accordion-like structure of coarse muscle fibers that provide increased surface area.
 That means more flavor can be captured, giving the meat a tasty boost.

+Skirt steak can be served as a main dish with roasted potatoes or grilled vegetables.
 My sauce of choice is a tangy avocado chimichurri.
 Slice it up for fajitas with sautéed peppers and onions.
 Put it on a salad, with greens like romaine, spring mix, or arugula with a tangy vinaigrette.
 Chop it up to make quesadillas or nachos.